Slow Complexification: 6. Conclusion: Slow Complexification and Traversability

 Nevertheless, the near-extremal case has received a great deal of attention, so one can ask whether any evidence has been found to confirm our conjecture that nearness to (rotational) extremality might be associated with traversable wormholes.
 In fact, precisely this association has recently been established: it was found in \cite{kn:bilotta} that certain near-extremal rotating black holes, after the back-reaction effect discussed in \cite{kn:aronwall,kn:juan} is taken into account, do in fact contain traversable wormholes.

 The black holes considered in \cite{kn:bilotta} are four-dimensional and asymptotically flat, and so they are much simpler than the black holes we have studied here.
-Nevertheless, it is reasonable to hope that the methods of \cite{kn:bilotta} can be extended to near-extremal AdS$_5$-Kerr black holes, and ultimately also to strictly \emph{non-extremal} AdS$_5$-Kerr black holes with near-maximal specific angular momenta.
+Nevertheless, it is reasonable to hope that the methods of \cite{kn:bilotta} can be extended to near-extremal AdS$_5$-Kerr black holes, and ultimately also to strictly \emph{non-extremal} AdS$_5$-Kerr black holes.
 One might then be able to prove that quantum perturbations of the slowly collapsing wormhole we studied in the previous Section do in fact render it traversable.

-A duality between slow complexification on the boundary of AdS$_5$-Kerr and traversability of the bulk wormhole would be of considerable interest.
+In conclusion, let us discuss the most basic question in this subject, namely: \emph{what is the physical meaning} of (specific) complexity, in real, physical systems such as the QGP?
+The reason we have been able to make some progress in this work is simply the fact that $\mathfrak{s}\,T$, the \emph{rate} of specific complexity growth, \emph{is} clearly a physical quantity.
+But what is the physical relevance of the underlying complexity itself?